Dashticz/dashticz/docs/blocks/specials/longfonds.rst

 .. image :: img/longfonds.jpg

-Longfonds shows the air quality as a value from https://www.longfonds.nl/gezondelucht/check The air quality is a value from 0 (good) to 11 (very bad).
+- Longfonds shows the air quality as a value from https://www.longfonds.nl/gezondelucht/check
+- The air quality is a value from 0 (good) to 11 (very bad)

+The current data for this check comes from RIVM.
+The air quality is continuously measured at more than 100 monitoring stations in the Netherlands by the Dutch air monitoring networks.
+RIVM also calculates the air quality at your location.
+The calculated air quality index is based on 3 types of pollution: particulate matter, ozone and nitrogen dioxide.
+A new value is available every hour.

 You can use the following config settings or use the block parameters to set the address::